Machine Supine Bench Press exercise demonstration image

 How to Perform

-Lie face up (supine) on the machine pad and grip the handles slightly wider than shoulder-width, aligning them with your mid-chest when arms are extended.
-Adjust the seat or foot brace for stability.
+Lie face up on the machine pad with feet flat on the floor.
+Adjust the seat so handles align with mid-chest when arms are extended.

-1. Brace your core and retract your shoulders, maintaining contact with the pad.
+2. Brace core and retract shoulder blades against the pad.

-3. Squeeze the chest muscles briefly at the top of the movement without locking your elbows.
+5. Squeeze chest at the top without locking elbows.

 Coaching Tips